 Introduction

-C-betting in Poker, also known as the continuation bet or ‘c-bet’, is a fundamental strategy that can take your skills as a player up and increase your earnings at the table.
-To improve your skills, understanding this tactic is essential.
-Below you will find all of the information necessary to understand C-betting in Poker.
+C-betting in Poker, or the continuation bet or ‘c-bet’, is a fundamental strategy to increase your skills and earnings.
+Understanding this tactic is essential to improving your skills.
+Below is all the information necessary to understand C-betting in Poker.

 What is a Continuation Bet?

-In poker, especially in Texas Hold'em, the C-bet (short for continuation bet) is a frequently used strategy.
-The player who initiated the last aggressive move—typically through raising—in the prior betting phase puts forth this type of wager on the flop following his pre-flop raise.
+The C-bet (short for continuation bet) is a frequently used strategy in poker, especially in Texas Hold 'em.
+The player who initiated the last aggressive move—typically through raising—in the prior betting phase puts this type of wager on the flop following his pre-flop raise.

 Objective of C-bet